rieckpil/java-testing-toolbox/README.md

 - Java 11
 - Running Docker engine (required for Testcontainers)

-Build the project and run all tests with
+Build the project and run all tests with:

 ```shell
 cd spring-boot-example